 - Limiting contact with patients and fellow staff through social distancing, especially when you or they are at a higher risk of severe illness due to COVID-19.

-- If you and your patients must be in a shared space, ensure there is increased air circulation in order to ventilate the respiratory droplets through which the virus is transmitted.
+- If you and your patients must be in a shared space, ensure there is increased air circulation to ventilate the respiratory droplets through which the virus is transmitted.
 This can be done by opening up a window and installing a plug-in fan.

 - Eating meals in separate rooms from others, or if your patient must be fed, feeding them in their own room.